 How much is cash assistance in Kansas? #

-Under the Successful Families Program, the amount of cash benefit provided depends upon your income, household size, and the county where you live.
+Under the Successful Families Program, the amount of cash benefit provided depends upon the family’s income, and the county where the family lives.

-How do I apply for welfare in Kansas? #
+How do I apply for TANF in Kansas? #

 Go to the DCF Online Application and Self-Assessment to apply for Kansas TANF.
 If you need help with your application, please call 1-888-369-4777.

 If you are looking for work, visit KansasWorks.
 If you don’t already have one, create a “Job Seeker Account” to post your resumes.